 Work to reduce the use of automobiles, particularly those that burn gasoline.

-Support a range of safe, attractive, equitable, and carbon-neutral transportation alternatives with integrated land use and mobility strategies.
+Support a range of safe, attractive, practical, equitable, and carbon-neutral transportation alternatives with integrated land use and mobility strategies.

 Redesign the transportation network and pedestrian-oriented and bicycle-friendly connections among neighborhoods, parks, natural areas, and common destinations.